 - Students of medicine, pharmacy, biology and microbiology

 - The public – school children, their teachers and parents.

 How do the Trust’s Activities Benefit the Public?

 The Aspergillus Website has been pivotal in making the topic easier to access for all users, creating strong online communities.
 There is a continual need to keep pace with the revolution in social media that has strongly influenced the development of communities on the World Wide Web.

 In 2015, The Aspergillus Website added provision of live and recorded online events held by the National Aspergillosis Centre in Manchester, happening on a monthly basis.
 These provide several means of support including factual, social and information on present and possible future means to diagnose and treat aspergillosis.
+These recordings were viewed 250-450 times per month in 2018.
 Support for carers is being actively promoted via specialist speakers from the Manchester Carers Group.
-These meetings have spawned 6 regional meetings across the UK, lead by patients.
+These meetings have spawned 6 regional group meetings across the UK, led by patients.

 The Patient’s Website, affiliated to and managed by The Aspergillus Website team, has made it possible for patients to start writing (and update periodically) their own stories complete with pictures and in some cases have videoed patients telling parts of their stories.
 Website users now have use of Facebook pages for Aspergillus & Aspergillosis, Mycotoxin Research as well as Patients Support and all updates of the website are broadcast via Twitter (@AspergillusWeb).